anirudhlakkaraju/code2code/README.md

 ## Next Steps

-- Implementing live syntax highlighing in the input textarea, based on the languages selected from the dropdown.
-Currently, Ace editor is used for syntax highlighting, but the language has to be set in the backend.
+- Implementing live syntax highlighing in the input textarea, based on the programming languages selected from the dropdowns.
+Currently, Ace editor is used for syntax highlighting, but the programming language has to be set in the backend.

-- Compiling source code provided by User to check for errors before translating.
+- Compiling source code provided by User to check for errors before the model proceeds with prediction.

-- Adding fields to input test cases.
+- Adding input fields to input test cases.

-- Compile and run the testcases provided by integrating backend with online code editors (hackerearth api) or a docker container with images for each language.
+- Compile and run the testcases provided by integrating backend with online code editors (hackerearth api) or a docker container with images for each programming language.

-- Add translations for new languages and models.
-The checkpoints can be stored in the server and the state dictionary can be loaded for the particular language pair chosen.
+- Expand the types of models (CodeBERT, GraphCodeBERT, etc) with support for more programming languages (Java, C, C#, Javascript, PHP).
+The checkpoints can be stored in the server and the state dictionary can be loaded for the particular programming language pair chosen for translation.